pulumi/pulumi-provider-boilerplate/README.md

 You now have:

-1. A `provider/` folder containing the building and implementation logic
+1. A `provider/` folder containing the building and implementation logic.
     1. `cmd/pulumi-resource-provider-boilerplate/main.go` - holds the provider's sample implementation logic.
-2. `deployment-templates` - a set of files to help you around deployment and publication
+2. `Makefile` - targets to help with building and publishing the provider.
+Run `make ci-mgmt` to regenerate CI workflows.
-3. `sdk` - holds the generated code libraries created by `pulumi gen-sdk`
+3. `sdk` - holds the generated code libraries created by `pulumi gen-sdk`.
 4. `examples` a folder of Pulumi programs to try locally and/or use in CI.
 5. A `Makefile` and this `README`.